Skip to content

 Solving a problem

-A problem is solved when an accepted solution addresses it and there are no remaining open sub-problems.
+A problem is solved when an approved solution addresses it and there are no remaining open sub-problems.
 The typical flow:

 1. Create one or more solutions for the problem